mindkin/hourfleet/docs/integrations.md

 ## LiveChat Widgets

 In the Hourfleet App you can choose to display a LiveChat widget to offer live support to your customers.

+These are the widgets that appear in the App usually at the bottom right hand corner, that you customers can message your business directly.

-At present, Hourfleet supports: FReshDesk and Intercom.
+At present, Hourfleet supports widgets from FreshDesk.com and Intercom.com

 If you wish to add LiveChat from one of these services, please register an account with those services first.
 Then return here and follow the guidance below to integrate it into the Hourfleet App.

-### LiveChat from Freshdesk.com
+### LiveChat from Freshdesk

 This integration is optional.